 Payment gateways provide two main functions:

-- Take the customer payment data stored on your site and send the data directly to the payment processor.
+- Data storage: Take the customer payment data stored on your site and send the data directly to the payment processor.

-- Accept payment information directly from the payment processor without involving your store’s website.
+- Speed up the payment process: Accept payment information directly from the payment processor without involving your store’s website.

 Whether customers are buying a present, paying a bill, or making an online donation, they begin an eCommerce transaction by entering their credit or debit card details at the checkout.